Resources for Current Students

 Open Access Discounts and Direct Path

 The UC Office of Scholarly Communication maintains a list of OA publishing discounts.
-Last year the UC entered a transformative agreement with Cambridge for OA publishing that enables a direct path for UC authors to publish OA in most Cambridge journals.
-UCB Library has the BRII program, which helps subsidize article processing changes in fully OA journals, as well as special arrangements with MDPI and PeerJ.
+The UC entered in a transformative agreement with Cambridge for OA publishing that enables a direct path for UC authors to publish OA in most Cambridge journals.
+UCB Library has the Berkeley Research Impact Initiative (BRII), which helps subsidize article processing changes in fully OA journals, as well as special arrangements with MDPI and PeerJ.

 Librarian's Guides for Faculty and Instructors

-Guides cover topics such as integrating readings into bCourses (saves reader costs = more affordable course content), designing effective research assignments, finding free and affordable course materials, and more.
-More details HERE.
+Berkeley Library Guides cover topics such as integrating readings into bCourses (saves reader costs = more affordable course content), designing effective research assignments, finding free and affordable course materials, and more.
+More details on the library site.

 Data Peer Consulting Program